Exeter High School (New Hampshire): Soccer

 The Exeter High School boys varsity soccer team has won the New Hampshire state championship five times since 2001.
-Head Coach Jim Tufts led his boys to the Final Four or further for seven years running, 2001 through 2007.
-Then again in the 2016 season, Coach Jim Tufts led the boys to victory against Manchester Memorial High School in a score of 5-0.
-Jack Loosmann and Alex Carbone worked the ball well up and down the field aiding in the shut out.
-This was a great win for Exeter High School and especially for Coach Jim Tufts as it was his 40th season coaching the varsity squad.
+Head Coach Jim Tufts led the team to the Final Four or further for seven years running, 2001 through 2007.
+In the 2016 season, Coach Jim Tufts led the team to victory against Manchester Memorial High School with a score of 5–0.

-The Exeter High School girls' soccer team won the Class L state championship for the first time in 2006 after defeating Merrimack 1-0 and again in 2007 after defeating Pinkerton Academy 2–1 in overtime.
-They won state championships in Division I four years in a row (2009 - 2012), but lost to Bedford in 2013.
+The Exeter High School girls' soccer team won the Class L state championship for the first time in 2006 after defeating Merrimack 1–0 and again in 2007 after defeating Pinkerton Academy 2–1 in overtime.
+They won state championships in Division I four years in a row (2009–2012), but lost to Bedford in 2013.
 They reclaimed the division title in 2014.
 In 2013 the team was ranked the number one high school team in America in the National Soccer Association of America's weekly poll.

 Field hockey

 The Exeter High School field hockey team was the runner up in the 2006 Class L championship game after losing in overtime 3-2 to Salem High School.
-Seeded #4 going into the NHIAA tournament Exeter High School Girls beat Pinkerton High School's field hockey team to become 2013 Division I state champions.
+Seeded #4 going into the NHIAA tournament, Exeter High School Girls defeated Pinkerton High School's field hockey team to become 2013 Division I state champions.
 This was the first championship for the program.